• State Regulations

 Bill of Sale

-The buyer and seller need to complete a bill of sale and have it notarized if the vehicle being bartered is seven years old or less.
+The buyer and seller need to complete a bill of sale and have it notarized if the vehicle is 7 years old or less.

 Notes to the Seller